Module 8: Lp(a) & ApoB

 Lipoprotein(a) Assessment

-Lp(a) is a genetically determined, independent risk factor for ASCVD
+Lipoprotein(a) is a genetically determined, independent risk factor for atherosclerotic cardiovascular disease

 nmol/L